leeyngdo/Database-System-Silberschatz/ch06-er-diagram.md

 **Question**.
 Consider two entity sets $A$ and $B$ that both have the attribute $X$ (among others whose names are not relevant to this question).

 a.
-If the two $X$s are completely unrelated, how should the design be improved?
+If the two $X$ s are completely unrelated, how should the design be improved?

 b.
-If the two $X$s represent the same property and it is one that applies both to $A$ and to $B$, how should the design be improved?
+If the two $X$ s represent the same property and it is one that applies both to $A$ and to $B$, how should the design be improved?
 Consider three subcases:

 * $X$ is the primary key for $A$ but not $B$